sylvaincloutier/sylvain-cloutier.com/_posts/2015-2-17-pylint_sublime.md

 I'm an avid Python programmer and I love using Sublime, but I've always missed a nice linter.
 A [linter][] is a tool that checks your code in real time for "suspicious and non-portable constructs" that are most likely indicative of a bug.
 In practice, this means errors like bad indents or typos are caught before you run the program, which can speed up a programmer's workflow.

-Part of what makes this tutorial necessary is that we are going to need four programs besides Sublime.
+Part of what makes this tutorial necessary is that we are going to need four programs besides Sublime to get our Python linter working.
 These are as follows:

 * [Package Control][]: This is a Sublime application that allows you to install packages into the editor.
 * [SublimeLinter][]: This is a Sublime application that creates the framework for a variety of linters to be displayed.
 * [Pylint][]: This is a python program that actually takes care of the linting task.
 * [SublimeLinter-pylint][]: This is the plug-in that connects the display ability of SublimeLinter with the Pylint engine.

+To set this up required five or so different tutorials, so I am unifying these into one, which I am presenting here.

 I'm going to doing this tutorial on a Mac that uses Python 2.7.
 These steps should all apply to a *nix system, although Python pathing might be different on Windows.